intel/dffml/master/_sources/examples/integration.rst.txt

 We're going to put the training command in it's own file, since it's very long

-We use the :py:class:`DataFlowSource <dffml.source.df.DataFlowSource>` to run the DataFlow we created using the above ``dffml dataflow create`` command on each repo.
+We use the :py:class:`DataFlowPreprocessSource <dffml.source.dfpreprocess.DataFlowPreprocessSource>` to run the DataFlow we created using the above ``dffml dataflow create`` command on each repo.
 When we run the DataFlow we pass it the current date and tell it to use the record's key as the repo URL (since that's what the key is).